 The Praxis Program is a project of the Scholars’ Lab at the University of Virginia Library.
 In its first two pilot years (2011-2013), it was generously funded by a grant from the Andrew W. Mellon Foundation to the Scholarly Communication Institute.
 Praxis is now fully supported by the University of Virginia Library.

-Praxis is a radical re-imagining of the annual teaching and training we offer in the Scholars’ Lab, and is meant to complement our work over the past seven years with Scholars’ Lab Graduate Fellows in Digital Humanities.
+Praxis is a radical re-imagining of the annual teaching and training we offer in the Scholars’ Lab, and is meant to complement our work with the Scholars’ Lab Graduate Fellows in Digital Humanities.

 Recognizing that up-to-date methodological training is often absent or catch-as-catch-can for humanities graduate students, we see the early years of the Praxis Program as an opportunity to experiment with an action-oriented curriculum live and in public.
 We situate our program in a larger conversation about the changing demands of the humanities in a digital age.